-Earlier this year, I published a blog discussing the top 10 business scenarios impacting organizations’ risk exposure to an Oracle audit.
+In a prior blog, we discussed the top 10 business scenarios impacting organizations’ risk exposure to an Oracle audit.
 These business events were described as either intentional by Oracle customers, such as deciding to cancel or reduce support agreements with Oracle, or unintentional, such as Oracle Licensing Management Service’s (LMS) average audit frequency of its customers every 3 to 5 years.
 While there is nothing a customer can do to change its software providers’ audit policies, organizations should do their best to avoid licensing audit triggers.
 This starts by identifying licensing practice red flags software providers are targeting.
 Running Oracle databases using VMware for server virtualization is one of these licensing compliance red flags for Oracle.

 Unfortunately, Oracle will offer very limited guidance on how to properly apply database licensing metrics for non-Oracle virtualization software.
 Oracle customers must keep in mind the benefits coming with virtualization directly impact the revenue stream of Oracle since it requires less physical hardware and consequently reduces the Oracle license counts, licensing fees, and related support fees.